-- ++ Very common fever, rigors (tremors), either from infection (with or without febrile neutropenia) or possibly from immunological mechanism. - +++ Injection site reaction including local pain, redness, swelling and thrombosis has been reported.
+- +++ Very common fever, rigors (tremors), either from infection (with or without febrile neutropenia) or possibly from immunological mechanism. - ++++ Injection site reactions including local pain, redness, swelling and thrombosis have been reported.
 Extravasation may also result in local pain and inflammation, which may be severe and lead to complications, including necrosis, especially when oxaliplatin is infused through a peripheral vein (see section 4.4).